Loading...

 Both the source and the observer are moving in the same direction

-Taking into account all these considerations in the Doppler effect formula, we have \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v+v_O}{v+v_S}f_S \\\\ &=\frac{340+5}{340+35}(550) \\\\ &=506\quad \rm Hz \end{align*} Let's check our numerical result.
-Both the siren and the person are moving to the right, but the person moves at a slower speed than the car, so the siren is gradually moving away from the person.
-In this case, we expect that the person will hear a reduction in the original frequency emitted from the siren as we calculated.
+Taking all these considerations into account, we have: \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v+v_O}{v+v_S}f_S \\\\ &=\frac{340+5}{340+35}(550) \\\\ &=506\quad \rm Hz \end{align*} Let's check our numerical result.
+Both the siren and the person are moving to the right, but the person’s speed is slower than that of the car.
+Consequently, the siren is gradually moving away from the person.

 Problem (5): Two cars are moving (a) toward each other, (b) away from each other.
 The car $1$ has a speed of $120\,\rm km/h$ while the car $2$ moves at $95\,\rm km/h$.
 Assume car $1$ blows its horn and emits a sound at a frequency of $400\,\rm Hz$.
 What frequency is heard by the driver of the car $2$?

-Solution: Both cars are moving at different velocities in $\rm km/h$.
-First, convert them into the SI units of velocity to be able to use them in the Doppler effect formula. \begin{gather*} v_1=120\times \frac{1000}{3600}\approx 33 \,\rm m/s \\\\ v_2=95\times \frac{1000}{3600}\approx 26 \,\rm m/s \end{gather*}
+Solution: Given that both cars are moving at different velocities in kilometers per hour $\rm km/h$, we need to convert them to SI units (meters per second) to use them in the Doppler effect formula: \begin{gather*} v_1=120\times \frac{1000}{3600}\approx 33 \,\rm m/s \\\\ v_2=95\times \frac{1000}{3600}\approx 26 \,\rm m/s \end{gather*}

-(a) Both cars are moving toward each other, as shown in the figure below.
-In this problem, car $1$ is assumed to be the source, and the other is the observer (receiver).
-The vector extending from the source to the receiver is to the right.
+The vector extending from the source to the receiver is to the right (red arrow in the figure).
 Cars $1$ and $2$ move in the same and opposite directions of the reference vector, respectively.
-Hence, they must be included with a negative and a positive in the formula, respectively.
+Hence, they must be included with a negative and a positive sign in the formula, respectively.

 Both the source and the observer are moving toward each other.

-Substituting the numerical values into the known formula gives the frequency heard by the driver of car $2$ (receiver) as \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v+v_O}{v-v_S}f_S \\\\ &=\frac{340+26}{340-33}(400) \\\\ &\approx 477 \quad \rm Hz \end{align*} As expected.
+Substituting the numerical values into the known formula gives the frequency heard by the driver of car $2$ (receiver) as: \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v+v_O}{v-v_S}f_S \\\\ &=\frac{340+26}{340-33}(400) \\\\ &\approx 477 \quad \rm Hz \end{align*} As expected.

 Both the source and the observer are moving away from each other.

-Again, the reference vector extends from the car $1$ (source) to the car $2$ (observer), which is toward the right.
-The car $1$ (source) moves in the opposite direction, but the car $2$ moves in the same direction as this reference vector.
-Thus, the speed of car $1$ (source) is entered with a positive in the formula, and the speed of car $2$ (observer) is accompanied by a negative. \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v-v_O}{v+v_S}f_S \\\\ &=\frac{340-26}{340+33}(400) \\\\ &\approx 335 \quad \rm Hz \end{align*}
+Thus, the speed of car $1$ (source) is entered with a positive sign in the formula, and the speed of car $2$ (observer) is accompanied by a negative sign. \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v-v_O}{v+v_S}f_S \\\\ &=\frac{340-26}{340+33}(400) \\\\ &\approx 335 \quad \rm Hz \end{align*}

 Problem (6): Suppose you are standing by a railway.
 You record the train whistle at $554\,\rm Hz$ when the train is approaching you, and $356\,\rm Hz$ when the train is moving away from you.
 How fast does the train move?
 (Take the speed of sound in air to be $v=340\,\rm m/s$).